Continuous-variable quantum communication

-where $\hat{H}_\text{MLE}(U)$ is the empirical entropy (the maximum likelihood estimator of the entropy) of the discretized data obtained by Bob; $\Delta_\text{AEP} := \sqrt{2n} \left[(d+1)^2 + 4(d+1) \log \frac{2}{\epsilon_\text{sm}^2} + 2\log \frac{2}{\epsilon^2\epsilon_\text{sm}}\right] - 4 \frac{\epsilon_\text{sm} d}{\epsilon}$ is the correction to the bound on the smooth min-entropy due to asymptotic equipartition property (AEP)~\cite{Tomamichel2009}; $\Delta_\text{ent} := \log \frac{1}{\epsilon}- \sqrt{8n \log^2 (4 n) \log(2/\epsilon)}$; $f$ is the Holevo information between Eve and Bob's data, computed from the Gaussian state with covariance matrix parametrized by $\Sigma_a^{\max}, \Sigma_b^{\max}, \Sigma_c^{\min}$, being the worst-case values compatible with $\epsilon_\text{PE}$; and $\mathrm{leak}_\text{EC}$ is the size of the syndrome of Bob's data, sent to Alice during the error correction and defined by the pre-set error correcting code.
-Note that the proof was constructed for the more practical RR scenario, but can be directly applied to DR by swapping the roles of the trusted parties.
-Using the post-selection technique~\cite{Christandl2009} in the additional symmetrization step of the protocol, the finite-size security against collective attacks for the no-switching protocol can be extended to general attacks~\cite{Leverrier2015}.
-Importantly, the achievable key rate asymptotically reaches the bound obtained in the assumption of Gaussian attacks.
-However, the key rates reached using the post-selection technique remained limited and the bound for the no-switching protocol in case of the general attacks in the finite-size regime was improved by applying Gaussian de Finetti reduction~\cite{Leverrier2017} enabled by an energy test, which allows truncation of the infinite-dimensional Hilbert (Fock) space.
-Hence, it is sufficient to show finite-size security of the no-switching Gaussian CV-QKD protocol against collective Gaussian attacks, using the above-described technique, in order to attain security against general attacks.
+is the correction to the bound on the smooth min-entropy due to asymptotic equipartition property (AEP)~\cite{Tomamichel2009}; $\Delta_\text{ent} := \log{(1/\epsilon)}- \sqrt{8n \log^2 (4 n) \log{(2/\epsilon)}}$; $f$ is the Holevo information between Eve and Bob's data, computed from the Gaussian state with the covariance matrix parametrized by $\Sigma_a^{\max}, \Sigma_b^{\max}$, and $\Sigma_c^{\min}$ that are the worst-case values compatible with $\epsilon_\text{PE}$; and $\mathrm{leak}_\text{EC}$ is the size of the syndrome of Bob's data, sent to Alice during the error correction and defined by the preset error-correcting code.
+Note that the proof was constructed for the more practical RR scenario but can be directly applied to DR by swapping the roles of the trusted parties.
+Using the postselection technique~\cite{Christandl2009} in the additional symmetrization step of the protocol, the finite-size security against collective attacks for the no-switching protocol can be extended to general attacks~\cite{Leverrier2015}.
+The achievable key rate asymptotically reaches the bound obtained in the assumption of Gaussian attacks.
+However, the key rates reached using the postselection technique remained limited and the bound for the no-switching protocol in the case of the general attacks in the finite-size regime was improved by applying Gaussian de Finetti reduction~\cite{Leverrier2017} enabled by an energy test, which allows truncation of the infinite-dimensional Hilbert (Fock) space.
+Hence, it is sufficient to show finite-size security of the no-switching Gaussian CV-QKD protocol against collective Gaussian attacks, using the previously described technique, in order to attain security against general attacks.